 Ken Lombard, the president of Starbucks, told Billboard that one of those factors was “ultimately an issue of scheduling.”
 The chain was preparing a high-profile campaign to spotlight Antigone Rising's From the Ground Up album, which was being released on Starbuck's Hear Music label at around the same time.

 Though there were no public comments from Springsteen’s camp or Columbia Records, anonymous sources told Newsweek that Starbucks’ real reason for banning the album from its stores had little to do with the lyrics.
-Apparently, the company was hoping for a promotional tie-in with Devils & Dust that would have run counter to Springsteen’s long-running stance against using his name or music to sell products.
-So, a plan to simply sell the CD was arranged, but Starbucks reversed course after hearing “Reno.”
+Apparently, the company was hoping for a promotional tie-in with Devils & Dust that would have run counter to Springsteen’s long-held stance against using his name or music to sell products.
+So, a plan to simply sell the album was arranged, but Starbucks reversed course after hearing “Reno.”

 The ban had little effect on Devils & Dust’s sales.
 The album debuted at No. 1 on the Billboard album chart and eventually went platinum.